logseq/docs/db-version.md

 To create your first property:
 * Create a new block
-* Press `cmd-p` and type the name of a new property.
+* Press `Cmd-p` and type the name of a new property.
+    * The keybinding is `Ctrl-alt-p` for Windows and Linux.
     * Alternatively, if your cursor is in the block, type `/pro<ENTER>` to kick off the same `Add new property` command
 * Select `Text` as the property type and then type some property value

 A property itself can have properties on its property page.
 By default the `Description` property is available for adding a description to a property.

-`cmd-p` is useful for quickly adding properties to a block or a page.
+`Cmd-p` is useful for quickly adding properties to a block or a page.
 You can create or select existing properties from it.

-`cmd-j` is useful for quickly editing block or page properties from the keyboard.
-After pressing `cmd-j`, choose which property or property value by typing the letters in the bubble next to it e.g. `c` or `ab`.
+`Cmd-j` is useful for quickly editing block or page properties from the keyboard.
+After pressing `Cmd-j`, choose which property or property value by typing the letters in the bubble next to it e.g. `c` or `ab`.

 ### Configure a Property

 Properties are configurable wherever they are used by clicking on its name to display a dropdown menu.
 Property icons are set by clicking on the property's default icon to the left of its name.
-Properties can also be configured by navigating to their page with `cmd-k` and then clicking on the `Configure property` link below its name.
+Properties can also be configured by navigating to their page with [Search](https://docs.logseq.com/#/page/search) and then clicking on the `Configure property` link below its name.

 Property fields in the dropdown menu: